LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Baseline Methods

 {We select 10~N as the threshold value after testing and adjusting it through grasping and dynamic transportation of the objects shown in Fig.~\ref{fig:daily_object} (see Section~\ref{sec:grasping} for more details).
 10~N is suitable for most objects, as increasing the threshold could cause damage to fragile objects, while decreasing it may result in heavy objects dropping during dynamic transportation.}

-{It's important to note that even when we use 10~N as the static condition for the fingers in open-loop grasping, it does not imply that open-loop grasping can maintain a constant grasping force of 10N.
-This variability is partly due to the inherent noise in the force feedback of the WSG gripper.
-Furthermore, when the force feedback reaches 10~N, the fingers are in motion, and the force exerted differs once they stops.
-Additionally, the final resting force varies with the shape and properties of the grasped object, as shown in Table~\ref{tab:force}.}
+It is important to note that even when we use 10~N as the static condition for the fingers in open-loop grasping, it does not imply that open-loop grasping can maintain a constant grasping force of 10~N. This variability is in part due to the inherent noise in the force feedback of the WSG gripper.
+Furthermore, when the force feedback reaches 10~N, the fingers are in motion, and the force exerted differs once they stop.
+Additionally, the final resting force varies with the shape and properties of the grasped object, as shown in Table~\ref{tab:force}.